132nd-vWing/132-TRP-388/TRP/BAS/BAS-03/Website Text.md

 Self Qualification

 ## Topics:
-Familiarisation with the 388th Sqn. line-up and take-off procedures.
+Familiarisation with the 388th line-up and take-off procedures.
 Familiarisation with the aerial handling of the Viper.
 Familiarisation with the landing characteristics of the Viper.